PlatasSec/nft-marketplace/README.md

 * Manage a whitelist for NFT collections to be able use the marketplace.
 * List and buy NFTs on the marketplace.
 * Pull-payments to securely transfer coins when buying NFTs and withdrawing the users' earnings.
-* Track the marketplace and users' activity.
+* Track the marketplace and users' history.

 ## Set up